Community Pet Days are events that offer pet owners:

 - USE A REAL LEASH: Flexi leash do not allow adequate control of dogs and those with flexi leashes may be asked to use a slip lead if they cannot control their dog.

 - PATIENCE: Please pack your patience; we have so many people struggling to keep their pet & families together, and we want to help each and every one.
 Be prepared to wait with your pet – we’ll serve everyone we can while supplies last.
 If your dog does not like other dogs, please bring a friend to either hold the dog or help you with paperwork.

-Community Pet Days are offered by local veterinarian Dr. April Ward with Heal House Call Veterinarians, the Wake County Animal Center, the Friends of Wake County Animal Center, Dorcas Ministries and Wake County Health and Human Services.
+Community Pet Days are offered by local veterinarian Dr. April Ward with Heal House Call Veterinarians, Wake County Animal Center, Friends of Wake County Animal Center, Dorcas Ministries and Wake County Health and Human Services.

 Want to learn more about living with your cat or dog?
 How to understand your dog’s body language and they play?
 How to train your dog?